 The library provides access to two different interfaces for searching Cochrane Library: Wiley or Ovid.
 If your review will only be synthesizing primary studies, there is no need to search all of Cochrane Library (which also includes the Database of Systematic Reviews), instead, limit your search to Cochrane CENTRAL to retrieve trials only.

-Directly below is a list of the most popular health sciences databases that Queen's has access to.
-It is not a comprehensive list of potentially relevant databases.
-Depending on your review topic, it may also be appropriate to search in databases from other disciplines such as the social sciences, law or education.
-To discover more databases that might be relevant for your topic, try the Browse Databases by Subject feature on the library website or speak with a librarian.
+Depending on your review topic, it may be appropriate to search databases from other disciplines.
+To discover more databases that might be relevant for your topic, browse or search the library databases, or speak with a librarian.

 Date Coverage: 1788-present (updated daily)